Juan Guaidó: Strategic Committee

 According to a report by The Washington Post, in August 2019 Guaidó tasked J.J.
-Rendón with a Strategic Committee to investigate scenarios for achieving the removal of Maduro from office.
+Rendón and a committee to investigate scenarios for achieving the removal of Maduro.
 Members of the Strategic Committee argued that the Venezuelan Constitution, the United Nations Convention against Transnational Organized Crime, and other treaties justified action against Maduro.

-Rendón stated that the Strategic Committee had contacted numerous groups about forcibly removing Maduro from office, but they demanded US$500 million.
-He then made contact with Jordan Goudreau, owner of Silvercorp, on 7 September 2019 at a condominium in Miami, where Silvercorp presented a sales pitch to Rendón that offered the capture or extraction of Maduro from Venezuela, all for US$212.9 million.
-Rendón signed a retainer agreement in Washington, D.C. on behalf of the Guaidó government with Silvercorp on 16 October 2019.
-An amount of US$1.5 million was later insisted by Silvercorp in order to initiate "Operation Resolution," the plan to remove Maduro, install Guaidó as President of Venezuela.
-However, Guaidó representatives ultimately turned down Goudreau's proposal.
-Goudreau was later responsible for the foiled Macuto Bay raid.
+Rendón stated that the Strategic Committee had contacted numerous groups about removing Maduro from office, but they demanded payments up to US$500 million.
+He then made contact with Jordan Goudreau, owner of Silvercorp USA, where Goudreau presented an offer for the capture or extraction of Maduro from Venezuela for US$212.9 million.
+Rendón signed an agreement in Washington, D.C., on behalf of the Guaidó government with Silvercorp on 16 October 2019.
+An amount of US$1.5 million was later demanded by Goudreau to initiate "Operation Resolution".
+Guaidó representatives ultimately removed themselves from Goudreau's proposal.
+Goudreau was later responsible for the foiled 3–4 May 2020 Venezuelan Operation Gideon.

-Following the raid, Guaido's team initially said they had "no relationship with any company in the security and defense branch," however Rendón later admitted that an "exploratory agreement" with Silvercorp was signed to seek the capture of members of Maduro's government.
+Following the raid, Guaido's team initially said they had "no relationship with any company in the security and defense branch"; Rendón later admitted that an "exploratory agreement" with Silvercorp had been signed to seek the capture of members of Maduro's government.

-When interviewed by BBC Mundo, risk consultant Dimitris Pantoulas, and head of the Datanálisis consultant firm Luis Vicente León agreed that Guaidó's reputation was damaged due to the incident, with León stating "the opposition seems to have exhausted the routes."
-In an analysis for the Council on Hemispheric Affairs, Patricio Zamorano wrote that the event "shows that Guaidó is politically immature and inept," that such scandals had "led to a significant withering of his support" and that Guaidó was willing to resort to violence in order to remove Maduro from power.
+When interviewed by BBC Mundo, risk consultant Dimitris Pantoulas, and head of the Datanálisis consultant firm Luis Vicente León agreed that Guaidó's reputation was damaged due to the incident, with León stating "the opposition seems to have exhausted the routes".
+In an analysis for the Council on Hemispheric Affairs, Patricio Zamorano wrote that the event demonstrated that "Guaidó is politically immature and inept", that such scandals had "led to a significant withering of his support" and that Guaidó was willing to resort to violence to remove Maduro from power.